 The advantages of this design are many.
 Two fewer gears reduce weight.
 Torque to the wheels during a gear shift (when the ICE is temporarily disengaged with the drive train) gives a much smoother drive experience.
 Regenerative braking (EV style) charges the batteries.
 The weight of the clutch is removed.
 And the shift event itself has the potential to be faster.

-Concept 2: Single Electric Motor and an ICE
+Concept 2: Single Electric Motor System Matrix with 32 Gear Ratios

 This concept was similar to the first, except for three disadvantages.
 Without the second motor, any turbocharger could not be loaded by the EM for pre-spooling.
 Also, the motor would not be able to supply torque to the driveshaft during gear shifting.
-Without the clutch, the motor must provide rev-matching and it can’t simultaneously supply torque.
-Finally, in the absence of a second motor, battery charging is difficult when driving with frequent stops.
+Without the clutch, the motor must provide rev-matching, and it can’t simultaneously supply torque.
+Finally, in the absence of a second electric powertrain unit, battery charging is difficult in driving conditions with frequent stops.

 To address this last issue, Dan created a simulation to determine whether this concept’s battery would completely deplete.
 He assumed the driving conditions modeled by the Artemis Urban Drive Cycle.
 (This model was developed by 40 European research laboratories studying driving conditions in various scenarios to determine impact on the environment, among other things.)
 He found that if the batteries recharge when the vehicle is stopped in traffic, or when the vehicle is decelerating and regenerative braking, the batteries would never fully deplete.
 Therefore, range would not be an issue with this type of high-performance hybrid transmission.
 However driving performance would not be as smooth as with the first model due to the momentary loss of torque to the wheels during a shift.

-Concept 3: Single, Two-Speed Electric Motor and an ICE
+Concept 3: Clutchless Two-Speed Motor Control and Speed Matching

 Dan’s third design was of a two-speed EM gearshift system that would provide supplemental power to a traditional combustion engine vehicle with an Automated Manual Transmission (AMT).
 The EM’s lower gear ratio would provide torque up to the tire friction limit for vehicle launch and for low-speed driving.
 The higher gear ratio would supplement power to the ICE for high-speed driving and provide energy recovery.
 Its upper limit would be peak vehicle speed.
 This would prevent the need to disengage the EM at top speeds, as seen in some current high-performance hybrids.
 The result would be a transmission that could provide the highest power output over the full range of speeds, while still maximizing efficiency.